awsdocs/amazon-rds-user-guide/doc_source/custom-managing-sqlserver.md

 ## Deleting an RDS Custom for SQL Server DB instance<a name="custom-managing-sqlserver.deleting"></a>

-To delete an RDS Custom DB instance, do the following:
+To delete an RDS Custom for SQL Server DB instance, do the following:
 + Provide the name of the DB instance\.
-+ Clear the option to take a final DB snapshot of the DB instance\.
++ Choose or clear the option to take a final DB snapshot of the DB instance\.
 + Choose or clear the option to retain automated backups\.

-You can delete an RDS Custom DB instance using the console or the CLI\.
-The time required to delete the DB instance can vary depending on the backup retention period \(that is, how many backups to delete\) and how much data is deleted\.
+You can delete an RDS Custom for SQL Server DB instance using the console or the CLI\.
+The time required to delete the DB instance can vary depending on the backup retention period \(that is, how many backups to delete\), how much data is deleted, and whether a final snapshot is taken\.

+**Note**
+You can't create a final DB snapshot of your DB instance if it has a status of `creating`, `failed`, `incompatible-create`, `incompatible-restore`, or `incompatible-network`\.
+For more information, see [Viewing Amazon RDS DB instance status](accessing-monitoring.md#Overview.DBInstance.Status)\.

+**Important**
+When you choose to take a final snapshot, we recommend that you avoid writing data to your DB instance while the DB instance deletion is in progress\.
+Once the DB instance deletion is initiated, data changes are not guaranteed to be captured by the final snapshot\.

 ### Console<a name="custom-managing-sqs.deleting.console"></a>